-The Corporate Asset Investment Fund (CAIF) Strategy guides the Council's investments in assets not directly used for the delivery of its services, but which contribute to the outcomes of the Council's Strategic Plan.
+The Investing in Leicestershire Programme (formerly the Corporate Asset Investment Fund (CAIF) Strategy 2022/2026) guides the Council's investments in assets not directly used for the delivery of its services, but which contribute to the outcomes of the Council's Strategic Plan and financial return.
 The Strategy requires reporting to various member bodies.
 Reporting on the financial performance is included in the budget monitoring reports on a quarterly basis.
-The CAIF Annual Report for 2020/21 was received by the Scrutiny Commission in September 2021.
-The CAIF Strategy for 2022/2026 was approved by County Council in February 2022.
+The CAIF Annual Report for 2021/22 was received by the Scrutiny Commission on 7 September 2022.
+The CAIF Strategy has been revised to be compliant with the updated CIPFA Code from 2023/24.
+In light of the CIPFA Code, the County Council will continue to ensure that it will only undertake investments where they are directly and primarily related to the functions of the authority and where any financial returns are either related to the financial viability of the project in question or otherwise incidental to the primary purpose.
+This includes service delivery, housing, and regeneration of areas, which addresses areas of economic or social market failure and should only be made within the Council's area of economic influence.
+Renewable energy generation is also included as a reduction in carbon emissions is a stated aim of the County Council as part of its Declaration of a Climate emergency in May 2019.

 The Council also has a trading arm Leicestershire Traded Services (LTS), which sits within the Corporate Resources Department.
 Its activities are overseen by an Officer Board.
 The quarterly financial and performance reports include the performance of the LTS as part of the Corporate Resources Department and these reports are considered by various member bodies.
-The Annual Report on the Commercial Strategy 2020/21 was received by the Cabinet in June 2021.
-It reported that the closure of schools during the pandemic significantly reduced the assumed income from Traded Services and required an adjustment to the MTFS, but also future plans for recovery and growth.
+The Annual Report on the Commercial Strategy 2021/22 was received by the Cabinet on 24 June 2022.